isamsul/axios-token-controller/README.md

 ```
 ## Step 2

-Before you use the exported instance make sure you set the initial access token and refresh token as shown below
+**Note:** Before you use the exported instance make sure you set the initial access token and refresh token as shown below.

 ```ts
 import { setTokens } from "axios-token-controller";